StefanoMartella/DSL4GaR/docs/intro.md

 ### Rules Deployment 🚀
 The defined rules can be directly deployed on the gamification engine that takes care of their execution.<br /> The whole process takes place inside the same environment for the designers.

+## Problems?

+Ask for help or notify some lack on this documentation [here](https://github.com/StefanoMartella/DSL4GaR/issues). 🙏🏻